jadecobra/python_tdd_exercises/source/code/make_tdd/code_make_tdd_environment.rst

   .. literalinclude:: makePythonTdd.ps1
     :language: PowerShell

-* give a name for the ``$PROJECT_NAME`` variable when the program is called to setup a Test Driven Development on demand. for example typing this command in the terminal in the folder where ``makePythonTdd.ps1`` is saved will setup a Test Driven Development environment for a project called ``calculator``
+* give a name for the ``$PROJECT_NAME`` variable when the program is called to make a Test Driven Development on demand. for example typing this command in the terminal in the folder where ``makePythonTdd.ps1`` is saved will make a Test Driven Development environment for a project called ``calculator``

   .. code-block:: shell